-- 1. Pursuant to the provisions of Section 108 and other applicable provisions, if any, of the Companies Act, 2013 and the Companies (Management and Administration) Rules, 2014, as amended and Regulation 44 of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 and MCA Circulars, the Company is pleased to provide e-voting facility to the members to cast their vote electronically on all the resolutions set forth in the Notice convening the 34th Annual General Meeting. - 2.
+- 1. Pursuant to the provisions of Section 108 and other applicable provisions, if any, of the Companies Act, 2013 and the Companies (Management and Administration) Rules, 2014, as amended and Regulation 44 of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 and MCA Circulars, the Company is pleased to provide e-voting facility to the members to cast their vote electronically on all the resolutions set forth in the Notice convening the 35th Annual General Meeting. - 2.
 The Company has engaged the services of Central Depository Services (India) Limited ("CDSL") as the Agency to provide e-voting facility. - 3.
+The facility of joining the AGM through VC/OAVM will be opened 15 minutes before and will be open upto 15 minutes after the scheduled start time of the AGM, i.e., from 04:45 P.M. to 05:15 P.M. and will be available for at least 1,000 members on a first-come first-served basis.
+This rule would however not apply to participation of shareholders holding 2% or more shareholding, Promoters, Institutional Investors, Directors, Key Managerial Personnel, the Chairpersons of the Audit Committee, Nomination and Remuneration Committee and Stakeholders Relationship Committee, Auditors etc., who are allowed to attend the AGM without restriction on account of first-come first-served basis. - 4.
+The attendance of the Members attending the AGM through VC/OAVM will be counted for the purpose of ascertaining the quorum under Section 103 of the Companies Act, 2013. - 5.
 The remote e-voting facility will be available during the following period:

-Commencement of remote e-voting : From 9.00 a.m.
-(IST) on September 26, 2022 End of remote e-voting : Up to 5.00 p.m.
-(IST) on September 28, 2022
+Commencement of remote e-voting: From 9.00 a.m.
+(IST) on September 17, 2023 End of remote e-voting: Up to 5.00 p.m.
+(IST) on September 19, 2023